 Am I Being Scammed?
-Learn How to Avoid Scams
+Learn How to Avoid Online Scams

 As our society moves more of our lives online, the potential for scams only grows.
 Unfortunately, scam artists are everywhere.
 They have many ways of trying to get your contact information, take your money, steal your identity, or access your online accounts.
-Over 2.8 million consumers filed fraud reports in 2021 according to the FTC.
-However, that doesn’t mean you’re bound to become a victim.
-Educate yourself on these common kinds of cons so that you can learn how to avoid scams when you encounter one online.
+Though millions of users fall victim to fraud each year, you don't have to be one of them.
+Educate yourself on these common kinds of online scams so that you can learn how to avoid scams when you encounter one online.

 Phone scams

 Phone scams, or vishing scams, are the telephone version of phishing scams.
-These scams involve a scam artist calling your number pretending to be a legitimate business or organization.
+These types of scams involve a scam artist calling your number pretending to be a legitimate business or organization.

 They might claim to be from your bank, calling to get your banking account information to double-check a transaction.
 They might be from a car company claiming that your car’s warranty has expired.
 There are numerous fronts that phishing scammers take to convince you that the call is nothing out of the ordinary.

 Furthermore, vishing scammers often sound professional and perform extensive research before placing the call, which can make them sound as if they know what they’re talking about.
-Imposter scams generated $2.3 billion of losses in 2021, which means that scammers are getting better at sounding like authoritative sources.
 Victims must be especially vigilant to avoid getting caught up.

 If you get a phone call that you think is a scam: Don’t verify any numbers, credit card information, email addresses, or other personal or financial information over the phone.
 Use caller ID features to screen calls.
 If they’re claiming that there’s an issue with a business you associate with – like your bank – ask for more details, then hang up and check with your bank yourself.
 However, if the caller is from a business you don’t know, like an insurance company, simply end the call and block the number.